Published October 4, 2023

 - MetroParks Pro Tip: Getting exercise doesn’t necessarily mean you have to run a weekly 5K.
 Just 30 to 40 minutes of exercise a few times a week will improve your heart heath, according to the American Heart Association.
-A great place to start a wellness journey is by walking MetroParks’ new Heart Healthy Trails on the Wolf Creek Trail and in Island and Germantown MetroParks.
+A great place to start a wellness journey is by walking MetroParks’ Heart Healthy Trails.

 Forest bathing: A concept started in Japan called “shinrin-yoku,” forest bathing is simply spending a peaceful moment in nature with your senses engaged.
 Spending mindful time in nature is thought to boost both physical and mental wellbeing.

 For those who need a little guidance, focus on your feet, hands, ears, eyes and nose for two minutes each.
 Note what you’re experiencing during these sensory moments, be present and relax during your time immersed in greenspaces.